CaseStudy

 Tavi Procedure

-A 67-year-old male patient with a history of dyspnoea of exertion since 1 month which worsened since 15 days.
+A 67 years old male patient with a history of dyspnoea of exertion since 1 month which worsened since 15 days.
 He was diagnosed with severe Aortic Valve Stenosis.

 On Examination